telerik/teststudio-docs/docs-teststudiodev/features/project-settings/browsers.md

 __Preferred Browser for Responsive Web Test__ option is not applicable for a Visual Studio project.
 This feature is __only supported in Test Studio Standalone__ application.
 To find out further details for <a href="https://docs.telerik.com/teststudio/features/testing-types/responsive-test" target="_blank">Responsive web testing</a> you can visit its page in the Test Studio docs site.

+## Browser Support Updater

+Striving to be up-to-date with the latest browser versions, Test Studio regularly <a href="https://docs.telerik.com/teststudio/prerequisites/configure-your-browser/browser-support-updater" target="_blank">updates the support</a> of any recent changes in browsers' new releases.
+A notification that there is an update appears, when one is available.

+## Extension

+Enable/Disable using extension for <a href="/prerequisites/calibrate-browsers#enable-chrome-for-automation" target="_blank">Chrome browser automation</a>.

 ## Calibrate Browser

 The Calibrate Browser section automates the configuration of supported browsers for use with Test Studio.
 Click **Calibrate** next to a browser to update that browser's settings.